 Graduate Nondegree Information

-- are limited to no more than three graduate courses (up to 9 credit hours) of study and must be in good academic and financial standing with the college
+- must be in good academic and financial standing with the college;

-- must provide an official transcript verifying completion of a bachelor's degree from a regionally accredited institution prior to registration as a nonmatriculated student
+- must provide an official transcript verifying completion of a bachelor's degree from a regionally accredited institution prior to acceptance as a nonmatriculated student; and

 - are not eligible for financial aid.